shivasiddharth/GassistPi-Documentation/docs/customization.rst

 Get Recipe Messaged to Mobile/Tablet
 --------------------------------------

-..note:: This feature uses the Pushbullet API for sending the recipes.
+.. note:: This feature uses the Pushbullet API for sending the recipes.
 Please first setup the Pushbullet feature as given here.

 GassistPi uses `Edamam <https://www.edamam.com>'_ for getting recipe details/info.
 To use this feature:
   1. Click `here <https://developer.edamam.com/edamam-recipe-api>`_ to visit the developers' porta for Edamam.